-- Any Lane connectors entering or leaving the Lane. - Any Routes passing through the Lane. - Any graphs or other graphical items associated with the Lane.
+- Any Lane connectors entering or leaving the Lane. - Any Routes passing through the Lane. - Any Lane Based Flows defined on the Lane or its connectors. - Any graphs or other graphical items associated with the Lane.

-Any traffic flow assigned to Routes which are deleted will be lost and the Actual Flows Matrix in the Traffic Flows View will show a flow deficit reflecting this.
+For a Lane in a Matrix Based Network region any traffic flow assigned to Routes through the Lane which are deleted will be lost and the Actual Flows Matrix in the Traffic Flows View will show a flow deficit reflecting this.
 The flow on Routes through the deleted Lane should be reassigned either to Routes through other Lanes or to Routes through any new Lanes replacing the deleted Lane.
 This can be done by re-running the traffic assignment by choosing 'Assign OD Flows to Routes based on current Scenario' from the modelling menu.
 More information is given in the section on the Traffic Flows View.